-We can identify issues in your healthcare setting with a full-site air quality risk assessments.
-Then, using the information gathered in the test, we’ll deliver tailored solutions, including proactive air quality monitoring, UVC air purification, ventilation, air and surface infection control, and dust management.
+Ultra Protect ensures clean air in your healthcare setting with full-site risk assessments.
+We provide tailored solutions, including air monitoring, UVC purification, ventilation, infection control, and dust management.

 According to WHO, poor air quality is the UK's largest environmental risk to public health.
 Long-term exposure to air pollution can cause chronic conditions such as cardiovascular and respiratory diseases as well as lung cancer, leading to reduced life expectancy.